w3f/polkadot-legacy-spec/spec.md

 ## Administration (2)

-The Administration object contains `execute_block` which handles the entire state-transition function.
+The Administration object contains `execute_block` which handles the entire STF.
 Some of the functions it provides are provided through its ephemeral storage (particularly `deposit_log`, `current_user` and `set_active_parachains`).

 Regarding `execute_block`, rough pseudo-code is:
-  - for each transaction `tx` in `block.transactions`, `Nobody` calls `S[tx.destination][tx.function_name](tx.params...)`.
+  - for each transaction `tx` in `block.transactions`, `Nobody` calls `S[tx.destination][tx.function_name](tx.params...)`, where state `S` is the end-state of the `block`.
 If a transaction aborts, then the block is aborted and considered invalid.
     - Transactions can include signed statements from external actors such as fishermen, but crucially can also contain unsigned statements that simply record an "accepted" truth (or piece of extrinsic data).
 If a transaction is unsigned but is included as part of a block, then its sender is System.
 Timestamp would be an example of this.
 When a validator signs a block as a relay-chain candidate they implicitly ratify each of the blocks statements as being valid truths.
     - One set of statements that appear in the block are selected parachain candidates.
 In this case it is a simple message to `S.Parachains.update_heads`.
-This call ensures any DOT balances on the parachain required as fees for the egress-queue is burned.
+This call ensures any DOT balances on the parachain required as fees for the egress-queue are burned.

 ## Parachains (5)

 ### Validating & Processing

-Relay-chain validation happens in three contexts.
-Firstly, when you are attempting to sync the chain; secondly when you are building a block and need to determine the validity of a candidate on a parachain that you are not assigned to; thirdly when you are attempting to validate a parachain candidate, perhaps as a fisherman, perhaps as a validator who is building a block, perhaps as a validator who is responding to a complaint.
+Relay-chain validation happens in three contexts:
+1. When you are attempting to sync the chain
+2. When you are building a block and need to determine the validity of a candidate on a parachain that you are not assigned to
+3. When you are attempting to validate a parachain candidate, perhaps as a fisherman, perhaps as a validator who is building a block, perhaps as a validator who is responding to a complaint.

 For the first context, it is enough to simply execute all transactions in the block.
 Validation happens implicitly through the existence of the unsigned `update_heads` transaction that appear in a block signed by validators.

 The second context is much like the first, except that `update_heads` is run manually and availability of the source block is affirmed.

 In all contexts, it is not assumed that you have any chain history.
-All operations can be done purely through looking at the "current" (relative to the block to the validated) chain state.
+All operations can be done purely through looking at the "current" (relative to the block to be validated) chain state.

 For the latter context, the specific steps to validate a parachain candidate on state `S` are: